stuartellis/multiform/docs/tf-stacks-spec/0.4.0/README.md

 - Each stack is a sub-directory under the *terraform1/stacks/definitions/* directory.
 - Each environment is a sub-directory under the *terraform1/stacks/environments/* directory.
 - The *terraform1/stacks/environments/* directory also contains a subdirectory called *all/*.
-- Code for stacks only references or relies upon Terraform modules and files that are under the *terraform1/stacks/* directory and subdirectories.
+- Code for stacks only references or relies upon Terraform modules and the files that are under the *terraform1/stacks/* directory and subdirectories.
 They do not rely on any other files or directories.

 ### Required Terraform Variables

+The following three Terraform variables are required for every stack.
+Each stack may have any other variables that you wish.

 #### stack_name